Philosophy (PHIL)

 PHIL 3630 Pragmatism and American Philosophy (3 credits)

-Studies the development of Philosophy within the continental United States with special emphasis on the emergence of Pragmatism as an original philosophical response to new historical conditions.
-Issues can include rejecting the Cartesian quest for certainty and sharp dualisms between mind and body, fact and value, language and the world, self and society; the meaning of truth; the impact of the theory of evolution on views and persons, Nature and God.
-Readings from authors such as Pierce, Edwards, Emerson, Mead, Addams, Bradley, Brighton, James, Dewey, Royce and contemporaries such as Richard Rorty, Cornel West, Hilary Putnam, Donald Davidson, and Alain Locke.
+Studies the development of philosophy within the continental United States with special emphasis on the emergence of Pragmatism as an original philosophical response to new historical conditions.
+Issues can include the rejection of the Cartesian quest for certainty and the sharp dualisms between mind and body, fact and value, language and the world, self and society; the meaning of truth; the impact of the theory of evolution on views and persons, Nature and God.
+Readings from authors ranging from Pierce, Edwards, Emerson, Mead, Addams, Bradley, Brighton, James, Dewey, Royce to Richard Rorty, Cornel West, Hilary Putnam, Donald Davidson, and Alain Locke.

 Level of Study: Undergraduate